 (2) A claimant may use the online claim notification and filing procedure to complete part of the arbitration claim filing process through the Internet.
-To commence this process, a claimant may complete a Claim Information Form that can be accessed through www.nasd.com.
-In completing the Claim Information Form, the claimant may attach an electronic version of the statement of claim to the form, provided it does not exceed 50 pages.
-Once this online form has been completed, an NASD Dispute Resolution Tracking Form will be generated and displayed for the claimant to reproduce as necessary.
-The claimant shall then file with the Director the rest of the materials required in subparagraph (1) of the rule, along with a hard copy of the NASD Dispute Resolution Tracking Form.
+To commence this process, a claimant may complete a Claim Information Form that can be accessed through www.finra.org.
+In completing the Claim Information Form, the claimant may attach an electronic version of the statement of claim, and any additional documents supporting the statement of claim, to the form.
+Once this online form has been completed, a FINRA Dispute Resolution Tracking Form will be generated and displayed for the claimant to reproduce as necessary.
+The claimant shall then file with the Director the rest of the materials required in subparagraph (1) of the rule, along with a hard copy of the FINRA Dispute Resolution Tracking Form.